rajgoel/course-scientific-programming/03-lecture/slides.md

 ### Set

 [Sets](https://en.wikipedia.org/wiki/Set_(data_structure)) are containers that hold a collection of unique elements.
-Sets are primarily used to tests a value for membership in a set and to remove duplicates.
+Sets are primarily used to tests a value for membership and to remove duplicates.

----
+> [!NOTE]

-Visualisation svg
+> Insertion, removal, and access may require the traversal of a large share of the elements in the set.

 ===